NoroffFEU/css-frameworks-ca/README.md

 # css-frameworks-ca
-Replace this text with a description of your social media project.
 # setup node sass

 1. Once in the correct folder, run the command npm init.
 You will be prompted to answer several questions about the project, after which NPM will generate a package.json file in your folder.